I have the idea that anarchy is a scary thing for many people. But if we look at some of the dictionary definition we are getting a bit smarter.

 The author, Larken Rose, describes the two classes of tyrants, the “old school” tyrant who rules simply by force, and the modern tyrant who rules by convincing his subjects that servitude is the only way to go.
 In very clear and concise examples Mr. Rose demonstrates that in today’s world only the second method should be used.
 It is incredibly more effective and much safer for you, the future tyrant.

 It needs to be noted that the setup of the latter tyrant requires more planning and intelligence.
 But once established it maintains itself and runs mostly without the need to interfere and control.
-The Internal Revenue Service together with the income tax system is a most beautiful example of the truth of that fact.
+The Internal Revenue Service, together with the income tax system, is the most beautiful example of the truth of that fact.